 Simply put: the current account deficit is offset by an investment surplus.
 In the future, it is best to take the advice of American Enterprise Institute (AEI)’s Mark Perry: the next time a politician negatively refers to the trade deficit, think of it instead as “vital capital-creating, job-generating foreign investment surpluses for a better America!”

 Do you support President Donald Trump’s steel and aluminum tariffs?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com